bbauska/Coursera-Bootstrap/readme.md

 But, from my perspective, I look at any of these tools as just mechanisms to get my work done.

-So long as it gets my work done, I\'m happy with it.
+So long as it gets my work done, I&apos;m happy with it.

 If one makes it easier to accomplish a set of tasks that has, then I choose the one over the other for that particular project.